prantlf/v-debug/README.md

 ### rwd(path string) string

 Returns a path relative to the current working directory for logging purposes.
 It can be used to put shorter paths to log and error messages, which will make them easier to follow.
+It isn't affected by enabling of the debug logging like the class method above.

 ```go
 return error('Creating file "${debug.rwd(file_name)}" failed')